-- (a) Australia's rate of economic growth has trended up since June 2020 from approximately -7% to approximately -2% for year ended December 2020. - (b) It is possible that Australia experienced a recession based on the information presented in the chart because a recession requires the rate of economic growth to fall below zero for two consecutive quarters.
+- (a) Australia's rate of economic growth has trended down since June 2021 from approximately 10% to a forecast 2% for the year to end June 2023, while the unemployment rate trended down over the same period, from close to 5% in June 2021 to 3.5% (forecast) by June 2023. - (b) It is possible that Australia experienced a recession based on the information presented in the chart because a recession requires the rate of economic growth to fall below zero for two consecutive quarters.
 Australia actually did indeed record a recession in the first two quarters of 2020, but this is not observable in the chart (it only shows annual rates of growth).
-The June quarter growth was approximately 7% (which followed a smaller contraction in the March quarter) which effectively accounts for the negative growth in year end terms for the final three quarters of 2021.
+The June quarter growth was approximately -28% (which followed a smaller contraction in the March quarter) which effectively accounts for the negative growth of 6% in year end terms to June 30 2021. - (c) i.
+A recession in both the USA and China (negative growth in real GDP for both countries for more than 6 months) should result in both a decline in the demand for Australian exports and a general loss of confidence amongst investors, consumers and the business community.
+These factors result in lower levels of Consumption, Investment and Net Exports and a consequent reduction in the growth of AD, real GDP and therefore economic growth is likely to fall in Australia. - ii.
+Relatively high interest rates in Australia results in lower levels of Consumption and Investment demand as it results in both an increase in the cost of new loans (increased cost of credit) and the cost to service existing loans

-- A recession in both the USA and China (negative growth in real GDP for both countries for more than 6 months) should result in both a decline in the demand for Australian exports and a general loss of confidence amongst investors, consumers and the business community.
-These factors result in lower levels of Consumption, Investment and Net Exports and a consequent reduction in the growth of AD, real GDP and therefore economic growth is likely to fall in Australia. - Relatively high interest rates in Australia results in lower levels of Consumption and Investment demand as it results in both an increase in the cost of new loans (increased cost of credit) and the cost to service existing loans (which reduces cash flow of economic agents).
+(which reduces cash flow of economic agents) .
 This results in reduced pressure on AD, further slowing the rate of real GDP in the future.